1794 Flowing Hair Silver Dollar

 Anthony de Francisci • 1921–1935 • Post-War Idealism in Silver

-The Peace dollar, introduced in late 1921, was the product of an unusual combination of numismatic idealism and post-war sentiment.
-Sculptor Anthony de Francisci won the competition with a design featuring his wife Teresa as the model for Liberty's portrait and a perched eagle on the reverse with the inscription PEACE.
+The Peace dollar, introduced in late 1921, was the product of post-war sentiment.
+Sculptor Anthony de Francisci won the design competition with a portrait of Liberty facing right and a perched eagle on the reverse with the inscription PEACE.
 The 1921 first-year issue was struck in high relief, but the dies wore too rapidly for mass production and the relief was reduced for all subsequent years.

 The Peace dollar series spans fifteen years (1921–1935) with fewer dates and mints than the Morgan, but its key dates are formidable.
 The 1928 Philadelphia issue, with a mintage of only 360,649 pieces, is the undisputed key to the series.
-Gem uncirculated Peace dollars are generally harder to find with sharp strikes than Morgan dollars of comparable dates — the Peace design's flat, broad fields show every contact mark, making certified MS65 examples genuinely collectible.
-For the full Kennedy half dollar and other silver series context, see our Kennedy half dollar guide.
+Gem uncirculated Peace dollars are generally harder to find with sharp strikes than Morgan dollars of comparable dates — the Peace design's flat, broad fields show every contact mark.

 Flowing Hair Dollar (1794–1795)